 - When you are in the said window, simply navigate to the Programs and Features session first.

 - Select those app(s).
-Once you do, simply click on the Uninstall button with you see in the top side of the window.
+Once you do, simply click on the Uninstall button you see on the top side of the window.

 - Allow in the case prompted.